TL;DR:

 Both ad exchanges and DSPs are platforms that leverage real-time bidding technology to help advertisers distribute their ads on the Internet.
 However, these ad tech tools are far from being the same.

 While advertisers can purchase directly from an ad exchange app, they usually connect through a DSP.
-The goal of the DSP advertisers is to automate the whole process and let marketers manage their campaigns transparently.
-It grants advertisers access to more sophisticated data analytics, targeting tools, and machine learning-based optimization that significantly improves campaign performance.
+The goal of DSP advertisers is to automate the entire process and enable marketers to manage their campaigns transparently.
+It grants advertisers access to more sophisticated data analytics, targeting tools, and machine learning-based optimization that significantly improve campaign performance.

 Supply Side: SSP Ad Exchange Difference

 Today, most ad tech companies integrate video ad exchange functionality into their SSPs.
 This can also happen the other way around.
-For publishers, this makes inventory management much easier; they can sell it through real-time bidding from one platform.
+For publishers, this makes inventory management much easier; they can sell it via real-time bidding on a single platform.

 Resell: Ad Network Ad Exchange Difference

-Ad exchanges are platforms that serve as middle links between publishers and advertisers.
+Ad networks typically sell inventory pre-packaged, which means advertisers have less control over specific placements compared to ad exchanges.
+In turn, ad exchanges are platforms that serve as middle links between publishers and advertisers.
 They are simply open marketplaces where the buying and selling process occurs through DSPs and SSPs using real-time bidding (RTB) technology.
-These platforms often belong to ad tech providers with other software offerings.
+These platforms often belong to ad tech providers that offer other software.

 On the other hand, an ad network is a company that acts as an intermediary between publishers and advertisers.
 (Using our analogy of Tinder, it's more of a marriage broker).
 This means it's the ad network's responsibility to collect the publishers' ad space and then offer it to the most relevant advertisers.
 Basically, ad networks are there to do the ad-serving job instead of their clients, so they don’t bother setting up campaigns in-house.